Thraundil/LSDA/README.md

 * Make sure that images and labels match
 * Figure out how to load only batches of CNN_features into memory
 * Boosting?
 Not really possible: https://stackoverflow.com/questions/39063676/how-to-boost-a-keras-based-neural-network-using-adaboost

+### What to include in the report/presentation
+* Choice of approach: Incv3 (small, good performance) with new top-layer, then retrain last layer of Inv3.
+* We experimented a lot with architecture and optimizers, and went with 2x1024 with BN.
+One layer didn't attain same performance, while three layers didn't perform better.
+Well-tuned SGD beat ADam, both of which beat RMSProp by far.
+Regularization was important to avoid overfitting: Drop-out worked horribly (maybe Keras/Tensorboard didn't turn off the drop-out when validating?).
+L2-reg. was really bad.
+* Data augmentation: We did data augmentation when training the full model.
+Data augmentation when training the top layer would have been quite difficult (as we would have had to save the augmented images), since we trained it on the CNN features.
+We looked into a scheme for augmenting low-freq. labels (for "flattening" the distribution of labels)
+* Test data augmentation
+* Weird "bug" with overfitting when training the top layer from the very beginning - but validation score was still improving.
+* We only had 30 GBs of server space, which wasn't enough, so we had to put everything on a temp. server drive, which was deleted as soon as we logged out.